 “All right, last question.
 Why did you start a strip search on the prisoner when two officers advised you it would be illegal to do so?”

-“The three criminals who were beating up Pastor Montgomery looked like Albanian mobsters, who have been flooding the 7th precinct with drugs.
-I assumed that the prisoner was in cahoots and could carry contraband within her bodily cavities.
+“The three criminals beating up Pastor Montgomery looked like Albanian mobsters, who have been flooding the 7th precinct with drugs.
+I assumed the prisoner was in cahoots and could carry contraband within her bodily cavities.
 That’s why I overruled them.”

 “You can dispense with your phony act of superiority, Captain Baggs,” Green said, banging his fist on the table.

 “You have exposed the Department to a costly lawsuit.
-Strip searches were almost totally banned ten years ago.
+Illinois totally banned strip searches ten years ago.
 The only exception is terrorism and drug mules, usually seen at our southern border and some airports.

-“Captain Tilson Baggs report to Room 105 of the George Leighton Criminal Court Building at 1:00 p.m. today for the bail hearing.
+“Captain Tilson Baggs, report to Room 105 of the George Leighton Criminal Court Building at 1:00 p.m. for the bail hearing.
 I’m placing First Deputy Superintendent Linda Shannon in charge of the Precinct until Commander Lyle returns.

-“Baggs, there’ll be hell to pay if you’re lying to me.”
+“Captain Baggs, there’ll be hell to pay if you’re lying to me.”

 Superintendent Green led the procession out of the conference room; Officer Robert Lyle was last.
 He couldn’t resist.
-He wheeled around and said: “Baggs, you’re an asshole!”
+He wheeled around and faced Captain Baggs.

+“Baggs, you’re an asshole!”

 Moving an Angel

-Superintendent Green was walking deliberately with a pronounced scowl on his face, returning to the Precinct cell block.
+Superintendent Green walked deliberately with a pronounced scowl on his face, returning to the Precinct cell block.

 “Commander DiMarco, what’s your read on all this?”

 “Well, sir, I think Baggs is lying to you.
-Worse yet, I have a sinking feeling that Baggs may be a compromised cop, working on behalf of organized crime,” DiMarco replied.
+Worse yet, I have a sinking feeling that Baggs may be a compromised cop, working on behalf of organized crime.”

 “I hope to hell that you’re wrong, Ryan.
 In any case, I’m assigning you and Officer Merrick to protect this prisoner.
 Your security directives will be the law, at least till we get this case resolved.
 I don’t want that woman harmed.
 Do you hear me?
 Not a hair on her head mussed.

 “I’ve got Nivani Subramanian and some units of Chicago SWAT pulling up as we speak.
 Do what he says as far as transportation is concerned.
-At the courthouse, I’ll have extra police there for you to deploy to protect the prisoner.”
+I’ll have extra police at the courthouse for you to deploy to protect the prisoner.”

 They entered the hallway just as Subramanian and his people arrived.
 John Merrick, Ronnie, and Millie stood up as the crowd assembled outside the cell.
 Green was still very much in charge of the prisoner transfer.

-“Young lady, for security reasons, we are transferring you to the Leighton Criminal Court Building on South California Street.
-While in that building, awaiting a formal bail hearing, Commander DiMarco here will oversee your security.
+“Young lady, we are transferring you to the Leighton Criminal Court Building on South California Street for security reasons.
+While awaiting a formal bail hearing in that building, Commander DiMarco will oversee your security.

 “I understand that individual members of the police force may have acted unprofessionally towards you.
-If that be the case, I apologize.
-Commander DiMarco and Officer Merrick will ensure that your treatment will be by the book and uphold the justice and fair play standards that I insist on nfrom all my officers.
+If that is the case, I apologize.
+Commander DiMarco and Officer Merrick will ensure that your treatment will be by the book and uphold the justice and fair play standards that I insist on from all my officers.

-“For the actual transfer, Commander Subramanian of Chicago SWAT will be in charge.
+“Commander Subramanian of Chicago SWAT will be in charge of the transfer.
 I’ll let him explain his procedures to you.”

 Subramanian and two of his men, dressed in full battle gear, approached Angel.
 She stood up, looking somewhat resigned.
 Nivani looked at her sympathetically.